 Hibiscus is commonly grown in gardens and houses for their attractive flowers.
 Let’s take a look at hibiscus benefits and Ayurvedic home remedies with japa pushpa.

 They lack smell and the plant bears no fruit, but they possess great medicinal value and have been widely used in Ayurveda and Chinese medicine.

 Chinese Hibiscus is otherwise known as shoe flower, it’s a common name, has a scientific name of “Hibiscus rosa sinensis”.
-In Ayurveda, it’s called “Japa Pushpa“.
+In Ayurveda, it’s called “japa pushpa“.
 It belongs to the Malvaceae family.

 Red hibiscus flowers are very common and widely used for medicinal purposes.
 There are orange, pink, yellow and white varieties also.
 The bark, leaves, and flowers are known to possess medicinal properties.

 Modern research demonstrates that hibiscus is enriched with antioxidants, vitamin C, linolenic acid, flavonoids, anthocyanins, malic acid, and pectin.
 1

 Ayurvedic Qualities And Benefits Of Hibiscus (Japa Pushpa)

 The taste of hibiscus flowers is madhura (sweet) and kashayam (astringent).
 It is cold in potency and has the ability to reduce aggravated Kapha and Pitta.

 Hibiscus flowers are used in the treatment of heart diseases and to lower blood pressure.
 It is widely used in gynecological conditions like hemorrhage.